-You can also toggle from one component to the next by using the up and down keyboard arrows.
+Toggle from one component to the next by using the up and down keyboard arrows.

-You can change the colors used in Brightfield mode by selecting Change Brightfield Colors in the Gear menu.
+Change the colors used in Brightfield mode by selecting Change Brightfield Colors in the Gear menu.
 (See Figure 3.38.)

 Figure 3.38.
 Gear menu > Change Brightfield Colors.